 What is Aspergillus niger?

+This mold is disease forming, containing numerous strains which secrete toxins.
+When consumed, these compounds are hazardous to humans and animals, causing the fungal infection Aspergillosis and other serious health conditions.
 Due to the prevalent nature of Aspergillus niger in the environment, its spores are frequently inhaled by humans from their surroundings.
-People are particularly susceptible to the infection Aspergillosis if they are immune compromised or have pre-existing lung conditions such as asthma or cystic fibrosis.
-Other concentrations of the fungus spores have been found in greenhouse peat dust, Egyptian mummies and in the International Space Station .
+Other concentrations of the fungus spores have been found in greenhouse peat dust, Egyptian mummiesopen_in_new and in the International Space Stationopen_in_new.
 The mold is apparently resistant to the many forms of radiation which exist naturally in space.

 Preventing the Spread of Aspergillus niger

-It can spread by the following means:
+In humans, this mold can spread by the following means:

 - Inhalation of airborne spores from a variety of sources